timo/moarperf/README.md

 # Installing the Front-end

+## AppImage

+There is a version of moarperf for linux that is packaged as an AppImage, which is a single file that can be executed directly.
+It contains a full rakudo of its own and does not require any kind of installation.
+You can find it on [the "releases" page of the moarperf repo](https://github.com/timo/moarperf/releases/).

+## Traditional Installation

 The Perl 6/Raku part of the program has some dependencies that can be installed with `zef`.
 The command to do that is `zef install --depsonly .` - but if you want it a bit faster, you can `--/tests` to skip testing modules before installation.

 The javascript portion of the program has - like any javascript application seems to, nowadays - a boatload of dependencies.
 That's why there's pre-built packages up on github that have the javascript portion already "compiled".
 You can find them on [the "releases" page of the moarperf repo](https://github.com/timo/moarperf/releases/)